VantaInc/vanta-control-set/README.md

 The [controls](/controls) directory contains a JSON file for each standard.
 This JSON file contains two top-level keys:

 - `standard` – detail about the standard including a list of Vanta control IDs per-section
-- `controlDetail` – detail about each control with ids that appeared in the `standard` section.
+- `controlDetail` – detail about each control with IDs that appeared in the `standard` section

 We also provide a [JSON schema](/schema.json) which describes these files.